rhul-compsoc/royalhackaway.com/_events/event-template.md

       - "Closing Ceremony"
 ---

-this is some example content.
+This is some extra example content.